Rookout/docs/docs/projects-tagging.md

 ### Debug all Production instances

-When creating your Rookout Workspace, use tag:Production to debug all production instances (both Service A and Service B).
+When creating your Rookout Project, use tag:Production to debug all production instances (both Service A and Service B).

 1. Add the following filter: `tag:Production`